haproxy/haproxy/doc/lua-api/index.rst

   care about a single server, and also prevents useless wakeups.

-  For instance, if you want to be notified for UP/DOWN events on a given set of servers, it is recommended to peform multiple per-server subscriptions since it will be more efficient that doing a single global subscription that will filter the received events.
+  For instance, if you want to be notified for UP/DOWN events on a given set of servers, it is recommended to perform multiple per-server subscriptions since it will be more efficient that doing a single global subscription that will filter the received events.
   Unless you really want to be notified for servers events of ALL servers of